-his booklet describes several exercises which you can practice by yourself or with a friend.
-The exercises will help you develop the skills you need to pass the motorcycle skill test and receive your license.
-The proper execution of these exercises will also help prepare you for various traffic situations.
-Do not attempt these exercises unless you can already perform basic skills such as using the clutch and throttle correctly, shifting, and riding in a straight line.
+This booklet describes several exercises that you can practice by yourself or with a friend.
+The exercises will help you develop the skills you need to pass your state's licensing skill test.\ The proper execution of these exercises will also help prepare you for various traffic situations.

+Do not attempt these exercises unless you can already perform basic skills such as using the clutch and throttle correctly, shifting, and braking.
 If you do not have these basic skills, be sure to seek instruction before practicing the skills in this guide.
 Of course, the best place to learn to ride is in a quality rider education program.